isabelle-galleberg/Microservice-todo-list/README.md

 #### Accounts:

-- **Google Cloud Platform (GCP)**: Ensure you have an active GCP account with billing enabled.
+- **Google Cloud Platform (GCP)**: Ensure you have an active GCP account with billing enabled, and an active GCP project.

 Environment Setup:

 1. Log in to Google Cloud Platform.
 2. Navigate to the **Google Compute Engine** and enable its API.
 3. Create a Service Account
-   - Dashboard -> IAM and Administrator -> Service Account -> Mange Keys -> Create A New Key -> Export JSON
+   - Dashboard -> IAM and Administrator -> Service Account -> Manage Keys -> Create A New Key -> Export JSON
+   - Save the JSON file to use in [Configuration](#configuration) step 3

 ### Configuration